Malachi Throne

-Malachi Throne (December 1, 1928 – March 13, 2013) was an American actor, noted for his guest-starring roles on Star Trek, Star Trek: The Next Generation, Voyage to the Bottom of the Sea, Lost in Space, Batman, Land of the Giants, The Time Tunnel, Mission: Impossible, and The Six Million Dollar Man, and best known as Noah Bain on It Takes a Thief.
+Malachi Throne (December 1, 1928 – March 13, 2013) was an American actor known for his role as Noah Bain in It Takes a Thief.
+He also had guest-starring roles on multiple television series, including Star Trek and Batman, and appeared in films and theater.

 Early life

-Throne was born in New York City to Austro-Hungarian and Russian Jews, Samuel and Rebecca Throne, who emigrated to America before World War II.
-His mother Rebecca's parents were Max Chaikin and Fanny Podolski.
-Throne was raised in The Bronx.
-He first appeared on stage at the age of ten in 1939 in the New York Parks Department production of Tom Sawyer as Huckleberry Finn.
+Throne was born in New York City to Austro-Hungarian and Russian Jewish parents, Samuel and Rebecca Throne, who emigrated to America before World War II.
+He was raised in The Bronx, and first appeared on stage at the age of ten in 1939 in the New York Parks Department production of Tom Sawyer as Huckleberry Finn.

-He attended Brooklyn College, and served in the U.S. Army during the Korean War.
+He attended Brooklyn College, and he served in the U.S. Army during the Korean War.

-Two sons were born to him and his first wife, Judith Merians, in Hollywood, California: Zach Throne (a musician on the Corey Taylor album CMFT) was born in 1967 and Josh Throne in 1969.